Angelo8828/hoi4-better-philippines-names/README.md

 - `Luis M. Taruc` will be the leader of the `Partido Komunista ng Pilipinas`, having a generic portrait too

 ###### Neutral
-- Neutral Philippines will have a new name, `Haring Bayang Katagalugan` and will have a flag based on the Katipunan Magdalo Flag.
+- Neutral Philippines will have a new name, `Haring Bayang Katagalugan`, and will have a flag based on the Katipunan Magdalo Flag.
 - `Artemio Ricarte` will lead the reformed `Katipunan`, also having a generic portrait

 <em>